forta-network/docs/docs/faq.md

 ## Where can I get ideas for bots?

 The best ideas for bots are actual exploits that occur in the real world.
 As the DeFi space grows rapidly, exploits are occurring almost on a daily basis.
 To stay up-to-date on these exploits, you can check out the [rekt.news](https://rekt.news/) website or subscribe to the [Blockchain Threat Intelligence](https://www.blockthreat.io/) newsletter.
+You can also see bots that are currently deployed by other protocols on the [Forta App Discover page](https://app.forta.network/).

-Also, if you are writing bots for your own protocol it can be useful to think about the types of conditions you want to be made aware of, either in your own protocol or upstream/downstream protocols.
+Also, if you are writing bots for your own protocol it can be useful to think about the types of conditions you want to be notified of, either in your own protocol or upstream/downstream protocols.

 ## Do I need special hardware to build bots?